 MORE FROM MCN

-"I think this is the most excited we’ve been for our Motorcycle Live feature build," said Suzuki GB Aftersales Co-ordinator, Tim Davies about the G-54 project.
+"I think this is the most excited we’ve been for our Motorcycle Live feature build," said Suzuki GB Aftersales Co-ordinator, Tim Davies added.

 "It is probably one of the most important bikes from our history, so to not only be able to restore it using our Vintage Parts Programme but do so with the likes of Martyn Ogborne and Nigel Everett is really special."